Rhinemann/mage-hack/src/chapters/ST_Rules.typ

 #trait[Special Forces Rejects #d4]

-#sfx(
-  "All-Out Attack",
-  [Spend a #pp to target multiple opponents when you roll to inflict #trait[Damaged].
-For each additional target, add #d6 and keep an extra effect die.], )
+_*All-Out Attack:*_ Spend a #pp to target multiple opponents when you roll to inflict #trait[Damaged].
+For each additional target, add #d6 and keep an extra effect die.

 === Spirits of Winter (Mob)